Pentagon relation in quantum cluster scattering diagrams: Application to positivity and nonpositivity of QCSDs

 \subsection{Nonpositivity result}

 Consider a cluster algebra of rank 2 such that its exchange matrix $B$ has the form in \eqref{eq:bmat1}.
-In \cite[Conj.~14]{Lee14}, it was conjecture that the \emph{strong positivity} of the quantum greedy basis holds if $\d_1|\d_2$ or $\d_2|\d_1$.
-The following result is motivated by this conjecture.
+As stated in Example \ref{ex:qgb1}, it was conjectured in \cite[Conj.~14]{Lee14} that the positivity of the quantum greedy basis holds if $\d_1|\d_2$ or $\d_2|\d_1$.
+The following result is motivated by the converse of this conjecture.

 \begin{thm} Let $\frakD^q_{\fraks}$ be a QCSD of rank 2 such that $b_{12}\neq 0$ for $B$ in \eqref{eq:B1}.
-Then, $\frakD^q_{\fraks}$ is nonpositive if $\d_1 \nmid \d_2$ and $\d_2 \nmid \d_1$. \end{thm} \begin{proof} We show that under the condition the nonpositivity already emerges at degree 2 just as above Examples (a) and (d).
+Then, $\frakD^q_{\fraks}$ is nonpositive if $\d_1 \nmid \d_2$ and $\d_2 \nmid \d_1$. \end{thm} \begin{proof} Let us show that under the condition the nonpositivity already emerges at degree 2 just as above Examples (a) and (d).
 We continue to assume that $\{e_2,e_1\}=1$.
 By a similar consideration to the examples in Section \ref{subsec:rank21}, we have, modulo $G^{>2}$,

 Let $c=\mathrm{gcd}(\d_1,\d_2)$, and let $\d_1=\d'_1 c$, $\d_2=\d'_2 c$.
 Then, $\d((1,1))=\d'_1\d'_2c$, and we have

 Let $m_0$ be the largest number of the numerator of $b(i,j)$, which is attained with $i=j=1$.
 The exponents of $q$ in $\Psi_{1/\d((1,1)),b}[(1,1)]$ align with the interval $2/\d((1,1))$.
 Thus, if the positivity holds, we should also have the number $m_0-2$ in the numerator.
 This occurs only when $\d'_1=1$ or $\d'_2=1$.
 This means $\d_1\mid \d_2$ or $\d_2 \mid \d_1$. \end{proof}